rnakato/DROMPAplus/docs/content/drompa/PCSHARP.rst

 1. ChIP sample (required);
 2. Input sample;
 3. Sample label to be shown in figure;
-4. peak list to be highlighted;
+4. Peak list to be highlighted;
-5. binsize;
+5. Binsize;
-6. scale tag;
+6. Scale tag;
-7. scale ratio;
+7. Scale ratio;
-8. scale pvalue.
+8. Scale pvalue.

 Except for the ``ChIP sample``, all the other fields can be omitted.
 These options can be used to specify different parameters for each sample pair.